Strategic Procurement Transformation (SPT) Project

 The focus of the Strategic Procurement Transformation project is to implement procurement solutions that apply proven supply chain management processes and operations across the University.
 Implementing these solutions will enable the University to achieve approximately $45 million in annual cost-savings and further leverage SIMBA, the University's new financial management tool.

-The Strategic Procurement Transformation project will implement the following recommendations, as identified in the recent external studies done by Huron Consulting and the procurement consulting agency AArete:
+The Strategic Procurement Transformation project is implementing the following recommendations, as identified in the external studies done by Huron Consulting and the procurement consulting agency AArete:

 - Create a centralized procurement model and office that will increase synergy and collaboration over University contracts and purchases.

 - Implement category managers to build a relationship management standard of practice connecting suppliers to end-users and to negotiate the best possible pricing strategies.

 - Add specialists in communication, compliance, and data management to better manage and support each category strategy.

 - The category management approach will route the majority of significant spend dollars through Central Procurement, creating less reliance on Purchasing Cards and Non-PO Invoice Payments (formerly known as SRFCs), which are the least cost-effective measures for purchasing.

 Five working groups have been working to help implement the above recommendations: